 We plan to move our hives to another location that gets more sun and to plant mint around our beehives.
 Wax moths do not like mint at all.

 How to Prevent Wax Moths from Infesting Your Beehives

 Here are a few tips on how to prevent a wax moth infestation.

 1. Make sure you have plenty of bees per hive.
 Combine two hives if necessary.
 This will make the hive much stronger and therefore better to repel the moths before the moths destroy them.

 2. Freeze honeycombs before storing, and store them in a cool, well ventilated building.

 3. Make sure your hives are tight to prevent adult female moths from entering or laying eggs between the boxes.

-I hope that none of you experience this, but if you do just know others have been there before you!
+I hope that none of you experience a wax moth infestation.
+But if you do, just know others have been there before you!
 Have fun making honey!
 I will be posting my experiences through the summer of caring for our beehives.
 Stay tuned in!